P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 - low damage
 - low health

-Special: Rapid response - restores all action points
+Special: Rapid response - restores all action points and attacks

 #### Leveling up

 Units can level up when they destroy enemies.
 Each level grants bonuses:
-1. Increased mobility
+1. Increased armor
-2. Increased armor
+2. Increased mobility
 3. Access to active ability

 ### Heroes

 In addition to regular units, each side has access to two hero units.
 A hero unit is more powerful, and more expensive, than a regular unit.
 These units can be deployed from HQ for a significant cost.
 In battle, there can be only one hero on each side, with additional ones available for cutscenes, but not in gameplay.

+#### Hero units and powers

+- The General
+- The Commando
+- The Gentleman
+- The Governor
+- The Admiral
+- The Captain
+- The Prince
+- The Warlord

 #### Powers